taikedz-mt/mobs_habitats/README.md

-# Mobs Biomes
+# Mobs Habitats

-A helper mod for spawning collections of mobs into various Minetest biomes.
+A helper mod for spawning collections of mobs into various Minetest habitats.

-## Defining biomes
+## Defining habitats

-Biomes are defined by their floors, walls, trees and plants.
+Habitats are defined by their floors, walls, trees and plants.
+Remember though - leaves can be a ceiling to a bear, but a floor to a bird.
+Define habitats from the point of view of mobs that would live there.

 For example, a jungle could be defined like this:

-	mobsbiomes:add_biome("default:jungle",{
+	mobshabitats:add_habitat("default:jungle",{
 		floors = "default:dirt_with_grass",
 		trees = "default:jungle_tree",
 		plants = "default:jungle_grass",